kirubarajan/narrative_chains/README.md

 The exact output depends on the tests configured under `"""Test Runner"""`.
 Note the symmetry of calculations since each discrete event shares the same coreferring (i.e. exact match) verb arguments.

 Evaluation is performed using the *Narrative Cloze* Evaluation Task for narrative coherence.
 Implementation can be found in `code/evaluation.py`.
 A narrative chain is provided to the task, and an event is removed in order for the model to perform a prediction to be evaluated on.
 The aim of the task is to perform a fill-in-the-blanks task, which upon successful completion indicates the presence of coherent narrative knowledge by the model.
+Given of tuple list of `(chain, event)` where `chain` is missing the true prediction `event`, the function `score_predictions` returns the average model position.
+The model position is defined as the true event's position in the model's ranked candidate outputs (lower is better).

+## Changelog

+- lemmatizing verbs before parsing
+- removing seen verbs in chain from prediction candidates

 ## License
 MIT License